r2devops/docs/docs/self-managed/installations/kubernetes.md

         - name: GITLAB_OAUTH2_CLIENT_SECRET
           value: '<gitlab-oauth2-client-secret>'

-      # Using existing secret for license (uncomment if you use secret)
+      # Using existing secret for configuration (uncomment if you use secret)
       #extraEnv:
-      #  - name: LICENSE
-      #    valueFrom:
-      #      secretKeyRef:
-      #        name: "r2devops-secret"
-      #        key: "license-key"
       #  - name: SECRET_KEY
       #    valueFrom:
       #      secretKeyRef: